Tito4567/Shooter/README.md

 11/18/18
 I started making a Bootstrapper file to as a starting point to get the game going.
 I just uploaded the new files and modifications.

+11/20/18
+Still working with the Bootstrapper, I think I'm going to have to rewrite the code to start at the Bootstrapper and pass desired start code to the Shooter1 class.